Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-In the case of the symbolic form of the PEM-UDE learned network dynamics, we observe an emergent prediction that more densely connected regions will tend to have higher degrees of synchrony as a baseline state.
-In comparison, more sparsely connected regions will tend to exhibit lower degrees of synchrony when not acted upon by an external drive (Fig. \ref{fig:4}g).
-This forms an interesting and unexpected prediction from the discovered equations for networks of different sparsity.
-To test the validity of this prediction, we examined three different datasets of intracranial electrode recordings from regions of different degrees of sparsity (Fig. \ref{fig:5}).
-These datasets included recordings from the rat medial entorhinal cortex (MEC; N=6), a deep region near the hippocampus with high intraregional connectivity \cite{hernandez-perez2020, hernandez-perez2020a}; the rat prefrontal cortex (N=10), which has significantly sparser connectivity \cite{peyrache2009, peyrache2018}; and human orbitofrontal cortex (N=10), which exhibits a similarly high degree of sparsity \cite{saez2018, saez2018a}.
-As predicted by the discovered equations, we note that the deeper, more densely connected structures exhibit a higher degree of synchrony than either of the cortical datasets, and this is a broad trend across individuals, although there is significant variability between subjects.
-These results suggest that the learned equations are not merely capturing the dynamics on which they are trained but have been able to predict features beyond their initial training data, indicating a more general applicability than the original form allowed.
+For the PEM-UDE learned network dynamics, we observe an emergent prediction that more densely connected regions tend to have higher degrees of synchrony as a baseline state, while more sparsely connected regions tend to exhibit lower degrees of synchrony when not acted upon by an external drive (Fig.~\ref{fig:4}g).
+This is an unexpected prediction from the learned reduced-order equations for networks of different sparsity.
+To test it, we examined three datasets of intracranial electrode recordings from regions of different degrees of sparsity (Fig.~\ref{fig:5}).
+Because these datasets differ in species, anatomical region, electrode configuration, task context, and behavioral state, this comparison cannot isolate local connection probability as the causal variable.
+It is instead an external consistency check: regions whose known anatomy implies different typical local connectivity show the same ordering of resting synchrony predicted by the simulated reduced-order model.
+These datasets included recordings from the rat medial entorhinal cortex (MEC; $N=6$), a deep region near the hippocampus with high intraregional connectivity \cite{hernandez-perez2020, hernandez-perez2020a}; the rat prefrontal cortex ($N=10$), which has significantly sparser connectivity \cite{peyrache2009, peyrache2018}; and human orbitofrontal cortex ($N=10$), which exhibits a similarly high degree of sparsity \cite{saez2018, saez2018a}.
+Consistent with the learned reduced-order equations, the deeper, more densely connected structures exhibit higher synchrony than either of the cortical datasets, and the pattern holds across individuals, although with significant variability between subjects.
+These results support the plausibility of the model's qualitative prediction outside the simulation set, while leaving causal validation of the learned terms to future experiments with directly measured connectivity.